kid-gorgeous/cnm/globalReqs.md

 - Privacy Concerns (FIPPA)

 #### Frameworks Ideas:
-- Flask
+- Flask / Fast API
-- React
+- React / Next / Express
-- .NET MAUI
+- .NET MAUI (if there is literally no other way)

 ### Analysis/Training Methods: